Gynecomastia Surgery : Everything You Need To Know

 In some instances, gynecomastia can be a secondary effect of abnormal hormonal changes due to unrelated disease processes.
 For example, gynecomastia may be seen in people who suffer from testicular cancer, liver disease, or renal failure – in some instances, these diseases may cause abnormal hormonal levels, which lead to gynecomastia as a secondary effect.
 Additionally, gynecomastia is commonly seen in men with obesity.
 This is primarily due to the fact that fat releases estrogen, and in an obese state, estrogen levels may become significantly elevated, which leads to the development of gynecomastia.

 Lastly, other hormonal causes of Gynecomastia include taking supplements and medications.
 Examples include anabolic steroids, smoking marijuana, prostate cancer medications, and even some natural ingredients such as lavender and tea tree.

-The three main causes of Gynecomastia are discussed in greater depth in my article, check it out if you want to find out all there is to know about the latest research into the cause of this condition.
+The five main causes of Gynecomastia are discussed in greater depth in my article, check it out if you want to find out all there is to know about the latest research into the cause of this condition.

 Symptoms of Gynecomastia

 Although the most obvious sign, which is clearly visible to the eyes, in a patient suffering from Gynecomastia is the enlarging of the male breast to an unusual size.
 However, there are many other symptoms associated with this disorder that may be experienced by the patient.
 These include: